Ashtanga Vinyasa Yoga: Poses, Asana, Benefits – A Complete Guide

 - Bandha

-- Drishti is the point where one focuses the eyes while practicing asana.
+Drishti is the point where one focuses the eyes while practising asana.
 In the Ashtanga yoga method, there is a prescribed point of focus for every asana.

 There are nine Drishtis: